BETTER THAN HAPPY – Episode 235

 CHOICES: I have the choice to ask for help when I don’t understand.
 I can stand up and walk up to my teacher’s desk, or I can email her my questions, or I can bring my book home and ask my parents to help me understand the concept.

 “There’s a difference between making it your fault and making it your responsibility.
 Taking accountability for it is not the same as blaming yourself in some way … I want you to know that you can take accountability for everything in your life and you don’t have to beat yourself up for it.
 You don’t have to make it mean something negative about you.”

 So, if I am getting poor grades in math, and I am accountable for those grades, I can make it my fault or I can take responsibility.

 FAULT: I am no good at math.
 I will never get it.
 It is all my fault.
 I feel shame.

 RESPONSIBILITY: I did not ask for help.
 But I can now.
 And my grades can improve from here on out.

 “We’re humans!
 We’re always going to struggle in this life.
 We’re never going to get to a point in this life at which we are perfect.
 We don’t need to, right?
 That’s where the Atonement comes in.
 I want you to take accountability without taking blame.
 Take accountability and own your results without telling yourself, ‘This is your fault because you should be better than you are’.”

-It is almost always easier to see how others can be better at taking responsibility for their life results.
-Let me see if I can find an example from my own life, right?
+Let me see if I can find an example from my own life.